Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 ```clojure
 '(1 2 3) -> (1 2 3)
 ```
 Let's see how we would define a function in Clojure.
-We use a *defn* macros (a type of the function) followed by parameters in square brackets then the body of the function.
+We use a *defn* macros (a type of function) followed by parameters in square brackets then the body of the function.
 We could have multiple calculations in the body, but only the last one is returned.
 ```clojure
 (defn sum
   [a b]